Entangled sensor-networks for dark-matter searches: Preliminary

-A description of the setup introduced in ref. \cite{malnou2019} is shown in Fig.~\ref{fig:squeeze_cavity_channel}.
+The squeezing setup introduced in ref. \cite{malnou2019} is shown in Fig.~\ref{fig:squeeze_cavity_channel}.
 A squeezed-vacuum is prepared and injected into the cavity, reducing input noise fluctuations along the squeezed quadrature.
 For instance, a (noisy) squeezed-vacuum, with squeezing along the $Q$ quadrature, has a covariance matrix $\bm\sigma_{m}^{(\rm in)}=N_T{\rm diag}(1/G, G)$, where $G$ is the gain of the squeezer, $N_T$ represents the initial noise fluctuations (including vacuum and thermal fluctuations), and `diag' denotes a diagonal matrix specified by the diagonal elements.
 Post-cavity interaction, an anti-squeezer amplifies the output signal along the initially squeezed quadrature.
 This is beneficial considering the potential noise added in signal-processing.
-As discussed in refs.~\cite{girvin2016axdm,malnou2019}, squeezing does not increase the peak-sensitivity on resonance but instead enhances the off-resonance sensitivity.
-This off-resonance sensitivity-enhancement yields an accelerated scan-rate proportional to the amount of squeezing (see below).
+As discussed in refs.~\cite{girvin2016axdm,malnou2019}, squeezing does not increase the peak-sensitivity on resonance but instead enhances the off-resonance sensitivity---resulting in an effectively increased bandwith of the cavity receiver which, in turn, yields an accelerated scan-rate proportional to the amount of squeezing (see below).

 In Appendix~\ref{app:squeezing}, we derive the SNR (and thus the visibility function) for squeezed-vacuum input.
-Using the general eq.~\eqref{eq:scan_rate}, we then compute the squeezing-enhanced scan-rate, $\mathcal{R}_{\rm sq}$.
-A natural figure of merit is the ratio of the squeezing-enhanced scan-rate, $\mathcal{R}_{\rm sq}$, to the quantum-limited scan-rate, $\mathcal{R}^\star_{\rm QL}$ [see discussion surrounding eq.~\eqref{eq:rate_vac} for precise definition of $\mathcal{R}^\star_{\rm QL}$].
+Using the general Eq.~\eqref{eq:scan_rate}, we then compute the squeezing-enhanced scan-rate, $\mathcal{R}_{\rm sq}$.
+A natural figure of merit is the ratio of the squeezing-enhanced scan-rate, $\mathcal{R}_{\rm sq}$, to the quantum-limited scan-rate, $\mathcal{R}^\star_{\rm QL}$ [see discussion surrounding Eq.~\eqref{eq:rate_vac} for precise definition of $\mathcal{R}^\star_{\rm QL}$].
 We compute this ratio to be,

 in agreement with ref.~\cite{malnou2019}.
 This quantity has a maximum corresponding to an optimal coupling of $\gamma_m$, which is around $\gamma_m/\gamma_\ell\approx 2G$.
 In the limit of $G\gg1$ and at optimal coupling, $\gamma_m/\gamma_\ell\approx 2G$, the optimal squeezing-enhanced scan-rate, $\mathcal{R}_{\rm sq}^\star$, approaches $\mathcal{R}_{\rm sq}^\star/\mathcal{R}_{\rm QL}^\star\approx 0.7G$.
 Thus the scan-rate (approximately) scales linearly with the squeezing gain.